 Introduction to Innovation Sciences

-This course gives doctoral students familiarity with scholarly literature and research on innovation.
-The course offers insights into how the study of innovations has developed as a research field, and how different disciplines jointly contribute to the scholarly understanding of innovation work.
-The course also provides an overview of theories and research methods that address innovation at different analytical levels, for example teams, firms, networks, industries, regions and nations.
+This doctoral course gives doctoral students familiarity with scholarly literature and research on innovation.
+The course offers insights into how the study of innovations has developed as a research field and how different disciplines jointly contribute to the scholarly understanding of innovation work.
+The course also provides an overview of theories and research methods that address innovation at different analytical levels, for example, teams, firms, networks, industries, regions and nations.

 Both classical works and contemporary theories and models are examined and critically evaluated.
 Emphasis will be put on understanding different traditions and approaches to grasp the complexity of how innovations emerge and diffuse in society.

-The doctoral course is organized by Halmstad University as part of its doctoral program in Innovation Sciences with a focus on business administration and industrial management.
+Halmstad University organizes the doctoral course as part of its doctoral program in Innovation Sciences with a focus on innovation and entrepreneurship.
 Multiple disciplines contribute to Innovation Sciences as a research field, and we welcome students from other doctoral programs and disciplinary backgrounds to the course.

-The course consists of four teaching modules, run over a period of three months, and with home assignments between the occasions.
-The teaching takes place in the form of interactive lectures and seminars where active participation is required.
+The course consists of four teaching modules, runs over three months, and with home assignments between the occasions.
+The teaching takes place on campus via interactive lectures and seminars where active participation is required.

 If you have any questions, please contact the course coordinator: firstname.lastname@example.org